JavaFXpert/talk-with-gpt3/README.md

 6. Add your OpenAI [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file

 7. Add your [Amazon Polly](https://aws.amazon.com/polly/) keys, and optionally your [Ex-Human](https://exh.ai/) token, to the app.
+This will require editing the following file:

+    `pages/index.js`

-This will require editing index.js and either supplying the keys/token directly where indicated, or using environment variables.
+   Either supply the keys/token directly where indicated, or use environment variables.

 8. Create an optimized production build of the app